sjbell/basic_ssh_honeypot_with_downloader/README.md

-# BAsic SSH honeypot with downloader
+# Basic SSH honeypot with downloader
 A basic SSH honeypot with downloader.
 Made with Python; containserised in Docker